Bespoke shoes

-Bespoke shoes or custom shoes are shoes made especially for a certain customer by a shoemaker.
-The feet are measured and a last for each foot is created.
-At the fitting, the customer tries the prototype pair of shoes made in an inexpensive leather and the shoemaker checks if anything needs to be changed.
-If so, the changes are applied to the lasts and the shoes are created with a precious leather.
+Bespoke shoes, or custom shoes, are shoes made especially for a certain customer by a shoemaker.
+The feet are measured, and a last for each foot is created.
+At the fitting, the customer tries the prototype pair of shoes made in an inexpensive leather, and the shoemaker checks whether anything needs to be changed.
+If so, the changes are applied to the lasts, and the shoes are created with a precious leather.
 After the final lasts are created, the customer can order more pairs of shoes without more measurements and fittings.